princjef/gomarkdoc/testData/simple/README.md

 ## type [Num](<https://github.com/princjef/gomarkdoc/blob/master/testData/simple/main.go#L8>)

-Num is a number\.
+Num is a number.

-It is just a test type so that we can make sure this works\.
+It is just a test type so that we can make sure this works.

 ```go
 type Num int